craigsimps/gulp-wp-toolkit/README.md

 * `gulp lint:i18n` runs through all PHP files to check we're using the correct textdomain.
 * `gulp lint:colors` checks colour usage within SCSS files using `gulp-colorguard`.

-### Self Checks
-A number of tasks are available to test the code quality within this repository.
-Available tasks are:

-* `gulp self` run all of the below checks in parallel.
-* `gulp self:js` runs our JS files through a number of JS linters.
-* `gulp self:jsvalidate` checks our JS against JSValidate rules.
-* `gulp self:json` checks that any JSON files are valid (these are defined in `config.js` else we'd be crawling all `node_modules`.
-* `gulp self:eslint` passes our JS through the ESLint JavaScript Linter.

 ### Bump
 Easily bump the version number of your `package.json` and `composer.json` files (defined in config) which will in turn bump the version of your theme.
 Uses [Semver](http://semver.org/).